 The Real Priorities of Nonprofit Cybersecurity Presidents Right Now

 Behavioral intelligence for Nonprofit Cybersecurity Presidents, built from thousands of real executive conversations.
-Strongest signal: Growth (4.6/5).
-Top priority: create an environment for teams to experiment and learn.
+Strongest signal: Stakeholder (4.5/5).
+Top priority: consolidating overlapping security categories through strategic m&a.

 Key Insights

-Nonprofit Cybersecurity Presidents score highest on Growth (4.6/5) and Stakeholder (4.6/5).
-Over the past six months, the most notable change is a decrease in Technology orientation.
-Their leading priority is create an environment for teams to experiment and learn, while their most pressing challenge is not developing a leadership tree of successors.
+Nonprofit Cybersecurity Presidents score highest on Stakeholder (4.5/5) and Growth (4.5/5).
+Over the past six months, the most notable change is an increase in Risk orientation.
+Their leading priority is consolidating overlapping security categories through strategic m&a, while their most pressing challenge is not developing a leadership tree of successors.
 They measure success through community impact: ppe donations to local hospitals and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
 Language that resonates includes "innovation", "amazing", and "visibility".
-4 distinct behavioral archetypes emerge, with 40% clustering around archetype a approaches.
+3 distinct behavioral archetypes emerge, with 50% clustering around archetype a approaches.

 What's changing for Nonprofit Cybersecurity Presidents?